MirzaBeig/Post-Processing-Scan/README.md

 A 3D scan/sonar-like post-processing effect.
 Essentially a visualization of a spherical signed distance field (SDF) rendered using the scene's depth and colour buffers.
 Multiple scans are supported without image-effects, and one that works with image effects (other post-processing effects).
 If you're using URP, you get the best of both worlds and can have multiple scans with post-processing.

-**Note**: For single-pulse scans, please switch to the 'urp' branch, which has [an experimental system for just that](https://x.com/TheMirzaBeig/status/1809173668456792524).
+**Note**: For single-pulse scans, *please switch to the 'urp' branch*, which has [an experimental system for just that](https://x.com/TheMirzaBeig/status/1809173668456792524).

 [![Stars](https://img.shields.io/github/stars/MirzaBeig/Post-Processing-Scan?style=for-the-badge)](../../stargazers)
 [![Forks](https://img.shields.io/github/forks/MirzaBeig/Post-Processing-Scan?style=for-the-badge)](../../forks)